Lex Luthor (Smallville): Characterization

 As the seasons progressed, and the character began to grow darker and more sinister, Rosenbaum sought more opportunities to bring humor to the scene, either with physical subtleties like little smiles at key moments, or "self-deprecating humor".
 One such instance, which became popular with audiences, was in the season six episode "Justice", where Lex made a joke about wanting a ponytail.
 The producers were concerned over the piece of dialogue, but Rosenbaum convinced them that he could pull it off.
 To Rosenbaum, this quip by Lex makes him more credible as a person, because it is well known that Lex always wanted hair.
 This moment reflects an earlier episode, where Lex reveals his feelings of meagerness when comparing himself to Clark.
 In season five's "Lockdown", Lex provides a window into his thoughts about his place in Smallville.
 As writer Steven S. DeKnight describes it, the audience gets to see a moment where Lex shows how he still feels like an outsider, and that he views Clark as this "perfect person".
 DeKnight believes that, from how Clark sees it, Lex is driven by his desire to attain everything that Clark has, like his family and girlfriend.

 Lex also develops a craving for power, with that hunger expanding in season five.
 Al Gough believes that Lex's political motivations are based on his lust for power.
 Rosenbaum echoes that opinion, believing that Lex can never get enough; "Lex is an insatiable character".
 Rosenbaum believes that nothing will satisfy Lex's hunger, and that he will keep going until he is president of the United States.
 Even then, he will keep trying to make the majority of people like and believe in him.

 Visually, the character of Lex Luthor has his own characteristics.
-In Smallville, Lex is usually given a "glass, steel [colored] background", and dressed in a lot of black, grey, and "cool tones" like purples and blues.
+In Smallville, Lex is usually given a "glass, steel [colored] background", and he is dressed in a lot of black, grey, and "cool tones" clothing like purples and blues.